 Maeve rolled her eyes as she heard Charles disappear out the back.

 “That idiot is going to get himself killed.”
 She muttered under her breath.
 “I will come annoy you when I am done.”
 Maeve called out moments before Charles turned on his ATV and drove off.

-Parking up he ran into a small workshop made from the empty shell of several small spaceships.
-He placed his hand on his original go kart.
-Making his way down to the back of his shop there was several iterations.
-At the end was his final product Roaring out of the shed he skidded through the scrap yard.
+Parking up, he ran into a small workshop made from the empty shell of several small spaceships.
+He placed his hand on his original go-kart.
+Making his way down to the back of his shop, there were several iterations.
+In the end was his final product.
+Roaring out of the shed, he skidded through the scrap yard.
 Goggles on, his face got covered in the flying dirt.
-As he roared past Erit he could hear him screaming into the wind, but his voice was consumed by the sound of the engine that screamed behind Charles’ head.
+As he roared past Erit, he could hear him screaming into the wind, but his voice was consumed by the sound of the engine that screamed behind Charles’ head.
 He slid and skidded through the scrapyard until he came across a platform with a nearly perfect shuttle.
 Cables ran from its interior to external generators, and leading to external control panels covered with tarps.
-Jumping from his cart he tore all the tarps down, and started powering up the many panels.
-He whistled to himself as he went, reading the control screens he tried his best to determine where the next issue was.
-Over the afternoon he made alterations to the small shuttle craft as he deemed fit.
-As the sun started to fall Maeve walked over, her foot falls slow, and dragged as she approached Charles.
+Jumping from his cart, he tore all the tarps down and started powering up the many panels.
+He whistled to himself as he went, reading the control screens.
+He tried his best to determine where the next issue was.
+Over the afternoon, he made alterations to the small shuttlecraft as he deemed fit.
+As the sun started to fall, Maeve walked over; her foot fell slowly and dragged as she approached Charles.

 “You need to give me one of your karts.
 Because the walk here is honestly so tiring after working for a whole day under Erit.”

 “Under Erit ae?
 Is that how you get such a good pay rate?”

 Maeve stared at Charles expectantly.